VBAC Induction Options: Methods, Risks, and What to Expect

 You can choose from mechanical methods, such as balloon catheters, or pharmacological agents, like prostaglandins.

-Each technique has specific indications and potential risks that you’ll need to discuss with your healthcare provider.
+Each technique has specific indications and potential risks that your healthcare provider will review with you.

 Mechanical Methods